Defiance (punk band): History

 After the European tour Kelly left the band, being replaced with Chris, so the fourth EP was released under the title No Time, followed by an East Coast tour in 1997.
 When Defiance returned to Portland, Matt (former The Obliterated) was recruited as second guitarist, and after a short tour with The Riffs the second LP Nothing Lasts Forever was released.
-Following this release Alaric, Eric and Chris decide to leave the band, and because of this, the band went on a long hiatus.
+Following this release Alaric, Eric and Chris decide to leave the band.
+Consequently, the band went on a long hiatus.

 It was not until late 2000 that Mike and Matt decided to get together and began to write new material, and after the addition of Brian on drums, Matt recruited Alan on bass from a Portland band called Treason and respectively a tour in Mexico was booked.
 With the new line-up, Defiance recorded the third album, Out of the Ashes, released on Punk Core Records.
 Along with a U.S. tour alongside A Global Threat, Clit 45, and The Riffs, the band made an appearance in the Holidays In The Sun festival 2002 in New Jersey.

 Back in Portland the band recorded what would later become the fifth EP, entitled Against the Law, released in the fall of 2003 through the French label Dirty Punk Records.
 As the record was finished, the band toured alongside Icons of Filth and Clit 45 on the U.S. West Coast.
 In June 2003 Defiance was set to get back to the UK for the first time in eight years, unfortunately, bassist Alan was denied a passport, so Kyle from The Riffs would then fill in for the tour.
 In September of that year A Decade of Defiance was released on Punk Core records celebrating the tenth anniversary of the band, the album contained all the previous singles released by the band.